CliffCloud/Leaflet.Sleep/README.md

         // time(ms) until map wakes on mouseover
         wakeTime: 750,

-        // defines whether the user is prompted on how to wake map
+        // should the user receive wake instrurctions?
         sleepNote: true,

         // should hovering wake the map? (non-touch devices only)